stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - [x] Contributing to the README.md, adding 2 more markdown features.
 - [x] Adding troubleshooting-1.Rmd to the repo.
 - [x] Resolving 1 of 3 errors in troubleshooting-1.Rmd.
+- [x] Completing Exercise 3 in troubleshooting-2.Rmd.
-- [X] Updating the TEAMWORK.md and README.md to reflect the Milestone 2 tasks.
+- [X] Updating the TEAMWORK.md and README.md to reflect the Milestone 2 workflow.

 **@linnan-zhou** will be responsible for:
 - [x] Resolving 2 of 3 errors in the troubleshooting-1.Rmd.